What Happens if You Consume too Much Vitamin D

 - It’s also necessary to reduce your consumption of supplements or foods rich in calcium.

 - Meanwhile, increase your intake of products that contain sodium, as well as liquids.

-It should be noted that excess vitamin D can take months and even years to manifest, so it becomes a difficult disease to detect.
-You have to learn to differentiate your symptoms from other diseases and be prepared for any change.
+You should note that vitamin D in excess can take months or even years to manifest itself, making it a difficult disease to detect.
+Therefore, you need to learn to differentiate its symptoms from other diseases and to be alert to any change.

 In any case, don’t forget that the most frequent result is a deficit of this nutrient, not an overdose.
 It’s therefore beneficial to consult a doctor to assess the levels of this vitamin, which can be related to the appearance of diseases in the medium and long term.It might interest you...